sungjae-cho/predoc2-synthesis-report/readme.md

 ## Caution

 - Add only the articles to study in `corpus.bib`.
-- Articles to support the synthesis report should be added to 'ref.bib'.
+- Articles to support the synthesis report should be added to `ref.bib`.